Abandoned vehicles, traffic and vehicle permits

 Council will provide convex mirrors at road intersections where the sight distance is limited and can be improved with a mirror.

-Due to the large number of private driveways across Yarra Ranges Council with restricted sight distance, council is unable to fund convex mirrors for individual or shared driveway access onto a through road.
-However, council can arrange for installation of an appropriate mirror should the resident/s wish to fund the project.
+Due to the high number of private driveways across the Yarra Ranges Council area that have restricted sight distance, Council is unable to fund the installation of convex mirrors for individual or shared driveway access onto through roads.

 Can I have speed signs put on my rural unsealed road?